jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 // Print this image to the console print('First Sentinel-1 image from collection: ', s1_image);
 ```
-Take a look at the single Image.
+Take a look at the single image.
 The metadata of the image is printed as "_First Sentinel-1 image from collection_" in the console.

-To visualize a VV-polarized Sentinel-1 image as a grayscale, we first subset to the VV-band of this Sentinel-1 image.
-After that we visualize the band based on various [parameters](https://developers.google.com/earth-engine/image_visualization).
+To visualize the VV-polarised backscatter image, we first subset to the VV-backscatter band of this Sentinel-1 image.
+A number of visualisation [parameters](https://developers.google.com/earth-engine/image_visualization) are selected.

 ```java
 var s1VV_image = s1_image.select('VV');